 Turn the bowl 90 degrees and repeat.
 This will incorporate your dry ingredients without dismantling the foam you have already created.

 As you fold, make sure you get all the way to the bottom of the bowl.
 Fully fold in each installment of the flour before adding the next one.
+This will take a little bit of time, but when in doubt, it’s better to go slowly than rush this step.

-Very gently spoon the batter into the ungreased angel food cake pan.
 Bake the cake for 30 minutes at 275°F, then increase the heat to 325°F and bake for another 30 minutes.
+Do not open the oven when increasing the heat.

 You’ll know the cake is done when it is golden on top and any cracks that have formed are relatively dry.